 Let us now explain the plan of the paper.
-In Section 2, we give notation, we define the model, the Laguerre basis and the density estimator computed on an m-dimensional projection space.
-We develop in Section 3 a study of the mean integrated squared error (MISE) of the estimators based on Bernstein's type concentration inequalities developed for random matrices (see [23]).
-Then we discuss the resulting rates of convergence on specific subspaces of $\mathbb{L}^2(\mathbb{R}^+)$ called Laguerre-Sobolev spaces with index s>0, defined in [3].
+In Section 2, we give notations, we define the model, the Laguerre basis and the density estimator computed on a m-dimensional projection space.
+We develop in Section 3 a study of the mean integrated squared error (MISE) of the estimators, based on Bernstein's type concentration inequalities developed for random matrices (see Tropp (2015)).
+Then, we discuss the resulting rates of convergence on specific subspaces of $\mathbb{L}^2(\mathbb{R}^+)$, called Laguerre-Sobolev spaces with index s > 0, defined in Bongioanni and Torrea (2009).
 Our strategy is especially well fitted for estimating functions belonging to a collection of mixed Gamma densities.
-In Section 4, we define a data-driven choice of the projection space by using a contrast penalization criterion and we prove an oracle inequality for the final data-driven estimator.
-In Section 5, we study the adaptive estimators through simulation experiments.
-Numerical results are presented and compared to the performance in the direct case (direct observation of the $X_i$ 's) and to the case of known g.
+In Section 4, we define a data driven choice of the projection space by using a contrast penalization criterion and we prove an oracle inequality for the final data driven estimator.
+In Section 5, we study of the adaptive estimators through simulation experiments.
+Numerical results are presented and compared to the performances of the direct case (direct observation of the X_i 's) and to the case of known g.
 The results show that our procedure works well and that the cutoff introduced for the estimation of g plays an interesting role.
 In the concluding Section 6 we give further possible developments or extensions of the method.
 All the proofs are postponed to Section 7.

-2. ESTIMATION PROCEDURE
+2. Estimation procedure

 2.1.
-Model, Assumptions and Notation
+Model, assumptions and notations.
 We consider the model